brandonbloom/brandonbloom.github.io/source/_posts/2013-06-27-slurp-and-spit.md

 cleverness to scale any service regardless of whether you use a database or the file system directly.
 And 2) You probably won't need to scale hugely anytime soon, anyway.
 Being crushed by traffic is a Good Problem To Have, so let's worry about the Ghost Town problem first.
+3) You can always refactor later.

 ## Data Literals: print, read, spit, and slurp